-I had the pleasure of asking Anne-Laure some questions about her learning style, her mindfulness Chrome extension, and producing Maker Mag.
+I had the pleasure of asking Anne-Laure Le Cunff some questions about learning to code, her mindfulness Chrome extension, and producing Maker Mag.
 It was fun to hear more about how she fits all this in along with her studies.
 Enjoy!

-What advice would you give to someone learning to code who doesn't have time or money for a CS degree?
+What advice would you give to someone learning to code?

 There are so many free resources out there!
 And Udemy always have some offers on, so you could get a complete web developer bootcamp training for $10.

 Don’t get stuck trying to find the best framework or course or programme to become a developer.
 Just pick something, and get started.
 In a few months, you’ll look back and feel amazed at how much you’ve accomplished.